 Amsterdam years

-Leeghwater's move to Amsterdam in 1640 is probably related to the completion of his work in the Starnmeer.
-The reclamation of this lake was originally a project of the village of De Rijp, but changed hands that year.
-Moreover, the Starnmeer was the last lake of any size.
-Around De Rijp there was not much for him to do after that.
-In the Amstel town, Leeghwater focused more intensely on other jobs.
-He had already made a chime for the church in De Rijp and in Amsterdam he cast carillons for the Wester- and Zuiderkerk.
-After construction on the new city hall - now the Palace on Dam Square - began in 1648, Leeghwater hired himself out as a mason.
-He remained active in hydraulic engineering, however, and in July 1649, for example, he issued a recommendation for a new drainage through the dunes to the North Sea at Petten.
+Leeghwater's move to Amsterdam in 1640 was probably related to the completion of his work on the Starnmeer.
+The reclamation of this lake was originally a project of the village of De Rijp, but was transferred to other hands that year.
+The Starnmeer was also the last lake of any size.
+After that, there was not much left for him to do around De Rijp.
+In Amsterdam, Leeghwater focused more on other jobs.
+He had already made a carillon for the church in De Rijp, and in Amsterdam he cast carillons for the Westerkerk and Zuiderkerk.
+After construction began on the new town hall in 1648—now the Royal Palace on Dam Square—Leeghwater hired himself out as a bricklayer.
+However, he remained active in hydraulic engineering and in July 1649, for example, he issued advice on a new drainage system through the dunes to the North Sea at Petten.